foundling/blog_posts/midi/midi.md

  -
  -  ### Binary Notation Primer
  -
- -  If you want to handle MIDI messages in an informed way, it's important to understand how binary numbers work.
+ -  In order to capture MIDI data in your browser, it's important to understand how to work with binary numbers.
+Let's talk about that now:
  -
- -  The binary number system is a positional number system that represents values as increasing powers of two.
-The benefit of this in modeling problems using computers is the simplicity that emerges when using voltage to communicate information.
-If we can transmit voltage in a manner where two states can be clearly distinguished, then that voltage can be converted into bits, and bits can be used to indicate presence or absence.
-We can arrive at large enough representational space by chaining bits.
+ -  The binary number system is a positional number system that represents values as a a sequences digits comprised of `1`s and `0`s.
+The positional part means that the value that a digit represents is dependent upon its position in the sequence.
+Using only two values at the lowest level in a computer system that transforms voltage into digital information is beneficial because of its simplicity.
+A value is either 1 or 0, which communicates either presence or absence.
+If we can control the transmission of voltage in a manner where only two states exist and can be clearly distinguished from one another, then that voltage can be mapped directly to a 1 or a 0.
+And by combining sequences of `1`s and `0`s, we can build more sophisticated representations.
  -
+ -  ### Values are compositions of positional representations -
+ -  The decimal value `123` is a composition of `100`, `20`, and `3`.
+Thinking about values as compositions of other values will be useful when working with less familiar number systems like binary or hexadecimal.
+ -
- -  In the case of numbers, we can scan the number from right to left, going from the power of 0 upward by 1 each time, and each time ask, do I include this number in the total sum of numbers?
+ -  Generally speaking, we can scan the number from right to left, going from the power of 0 upward by 1 each time, and each time ask, do I include this number in the total sum of numbers?
 If the digit is a `0`, the answer is no. Otherwise, the answer is yes, and we have to do some simple multiplication to calculate what that `1` represents given the context of its position within the string of bits.
  -
- -  #### Binary Examples
+ -  #### A Decimal Example
  -
  -  Let's work with a few examples.
-The general procedure is this:  We will be looking at each number in order from left to right.
-At each place, we consider its place value to be the number base (2, 10, 16, etc) to a power that increases by one in each position leftward.
+The general procedure is this:  We will be looking at each number in order from right to left.
+At each place, we consider its place value to be the radix, or base, (`2`, `10`, `16`, etc) to a power that increases by one in each position leftward.
 The powers will always start at `0`.
  -
  -  Let's start with a decimal number to illustrate that the form of reasoning is identical across bases.
  -